Schuyler County Days Bygone, An Historical look at Schuyler County

 Published: 2006 - 128 pages

-This book, from the Images of America series, contains photographs taken in Watkins Glen and the surrounding areas, including Montour Falls, Odessa, Burdett, and Hector.
-It also includes photos of Watkins Glen gorge, Seneca Lake, local vineyards, and Grand Prix racing.
+This book, from the Images of America series, contains photographs taken in Watkins Glen and the surrounding areas, including Montour Falls, Odessa, Burdett and Hector.
+It also includes photos of the Watkins Glen State Park gorge, Seneca Lake, local vineyards and Grand Prix racing.

 NASCAR: Watkins Glen International